1111darshan/1111darsh/README.md

 1. I'm Darshan Mistry.
 For the last 14 months, I have been a DevOps Engineer at Borndigital.
 Managing AWS, GCP as a oversee access and manages all Linux servers and load balancing and auto-scaling Network created between them.
 Deployed CI/CD pipelines using Jenkins and GitHub action.
 Secure network using create a personal VPN service.
 I have worked closely with my project manager and other seniors and build some key relationships.
 I have completed a professional DevOps course from IBM and I get a certificate from IBM.
 I have done some courses from udamy so it will help me with my works.
 Altho I love my current experience, I feel I'm now ready for a more challenging assignment and this position excites me.

-2. Skilled DevOps Engineer with 3+ years of hands-on experience supporting, automating, and optimizing critical deployments in AWS, leveraging configuration management, CI/CD, and DevOps processes, Git Integration, Git Branching, and Docker.
-Experience in planning, designing, implementing and maintaining the system applications on-host and in AWS Cloud in Windows and Linux environments.
+2. Skilled DevOps Engineer with 1.2+ years of hands-on experience supporting, automating, and optimizing critical deployments in AWS, leveraging configuration management, CI/CD, and DevOps processes, Git Integration, Git Branching, and Docker.
+Experience in planning, designing, mplementing and maintaining the system applications on-host and in AWS Cloud in Windows and Linux environments.
 Knowledge on AWS services IAM, EC2, VPC, S3.

 - Having a Good Professional experience with 1 year 4 Months including 7+ months "Work from Home" Experience.
 - Worked in a GCP and AWS the main cloud Platforms with overseer access